jyandell83/react-surf/README.md

 #### Things to work on
+- The biggest thing that I need to work on is organizing the CSS and redoing the style.
+I have learned so much about web design since I made this page.
 - build out the spot profile page with buoy data
 - show error message when user doesn't use a proper password
 - style some of the forms